-An old song, "Give of your best to the Master" words by Howard Grose in 1902 puts it this way.
+An old song, words by Howard Grose in 1902 puts it this way.

 "Give of your best to the Master; Give of the strength of your youth; Throw your soul's fresh, glowing ardor into the battle for truth.
 Jesus has set the example.
 Dauntless was He, young and brave; Give Him your loyal devotion; Give Him the best that you have.